algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-week_5.md

 | Salaheddine NAMIR | Quality Assurance(QA) |

 ## Objectives:
+We continue the code.

 ## Pierre GORIN
+We had a meeting with the customer to do an update on the project.

 ## Audrey TELLIEZ
+We had a meeting with the customer to do an update on the project.

 ## Florent HUREAUX
+We had a meeting with the customer to do an update on the project.

 ## Alexandre BOBIS
+We had a meeting with the customer to do an update on the project.

 ## Salaheddine NAMIR
+We had a meeting with the customer to do an update on the project.

 ## Conclusion